 Analysis of data from 156 banks across Europe reveals that declining assets, falling income and unyielding costs are pushing the sector to a tipping point

-Zurich, June 9, 2015 - European banks have responded to stricter regulations – most notably Basel III – by disposing of assets and shrinking their balance sheets, BearingPoint Institute analysis of bank data between 2009 and 2013 reveals.
+Frankfurt, June 9, 2015 - European banks have responded to stricter regulations – most notably Basel III – by disposing of assets and shrinking their balance sheets, BearingPoint Institute analysis of bank data between 2009 and 2013 reveals.
 But balance sheet and risk-weighted asset (RWA) shrinkage has not been accompanied by falling costs at a similar pace, leaving many banks with dwindling profits.
-Since 2011, banks of all sizes around Europe have reduced total assets by about 11.2%, a higher rate than overall RWAs.
+Since 2011, banks of all sizes around Europe have reduced total assets by about 11.2% on average, a higher rate than overall RWAs.
 This means that over the past two years, banks, especially large and small banks, have begun to hold a higher percentage of RWAs, which is counter-productive and highlights the urgent need for a strategic change.

 The authors of the study, Frank Hofele and Robert Bosch, both Partners at BearingPoint, attribute a large part of the higher operating costs to RWAs ratio to staff expenses, which have not fallen in relation to the reduction in assets.
-Between 2010 and 2013, large banks decreased staff costs by 5.2%, medium-sized banks by 2%, and small banks by 1.6%.
+Between 2010 and 2013, large banks decreased staff costs on average by 5.2%, medium-sized banks by 2%, and small banks by 1.6%.
 Rising general and administrative expenses are amplifying the problem.
 For medium-sized banks, they rose 9.5% between 2010 and 2013 and for large banks, they rose 5% over that time period, only small banks experienced an unchanged level for general and administrative expenses.

 There is still a short window of opportunity to turn the situation around.
 Banks need to commit to greater automation, create more interdepartmental cooperation, reduce operating costs and modernize their business models.